icgrp/bert/docs/tutorials/huffman/huffman.md

 * After that, it uses a bzip2 implementation of Huffmann encoding to create a new encoding table and writes that new encoding table into `huffmanMem` memory in the running design via BERT.
 * It then writes ascending input to the `rawTextMem` and an identity encoding as the Huffman table in the running design, and then checks the encoded results in the `resultMem` to verify they are correct.

 The application allocates memory to use for its activities.
 Before executing it, you need to tell the SDK how much memory it will use.
+To do this, edit the `ldscript.ld` in SDK:
+* on the left, if necessary, click on arrow to the left of huffman_demo to list its contents
+* click on arrow to the left of src to list its contents
-To do this, double-click the `WORK/SDKWorkspace/huffman_demo/src/lscript.ld` file and set the stack and heap sizes to 200000 (2 followed by 5 zeros -- this is hex for 2 Megabytes).
+*  double-click the on `lscript.ld` file to open
+Then  set the stack and heap sizes to 200000 (2 followed by 5 zeros -- this is hex for 2 Megabytes).
 [For a discussion on how to size heap, see the Usage Overview->Dynamic Memory Usage section in [the BERT API documentation](../../embedded/bert.md).]
+Once changed select File>Save from top menu.

 At this point you FINALLY have a complete application and it should show no compile  errors in Project Explorer!
 As described above you should right-click the application (`huffman_demo`) in the Project Explorer and select 'Clean Project' to ensure that you now have a full, clean recompilation.